po1sigala/live/01-Class-Content/04-Web-APIs-dev/README.md

 Here are some additional resources to help solidify the topics covered in this unit:

-* 📹 Code Review: @TODO LINK TO VIDEOS FOR THIS UNIT
+* 📹 Code Review: @TODO LINK TO VIDEOS FOR THIS UNIT {Link not yet available}

 * 📖 Git Guide: @TODO LINK TO OUR BLOG POSTS {TO BE DONE NEXT SPRINT}